ncgeib/benchmark-ffts/README.md

 ```
 python benchmark_accuracy.py numpy
 ```
 where `numpy` can be a string containing `numpy`, `scipy` or `pyfftw` in which case the corresponding packages will be benchmarked and a file with the full label (e.g. `numpy-1.13.3`) will be created in `accuracy_results`.
-As a treat if you specify `fixed` in a label (e.g. `numpy-fixed`) it will load a numpy version from a path specified in the script (nice for testing against development versions).
+As a treat if you specify `pocketfft` in a label (e.g. `numpy-pocketfft`) it will load a numpy version from a path specified in the script (nice for testing against development versions).

 The speed benchmark can be performed by running
 ```